 The Risks to Others: It’s Not Worth Speeding

 Disturbingly, the National Highway Traffic Safety Administration reports that most people who are speeding through residential areas actually live in the neighborhood!
-It's neighborhood streets where kids are playing in closest proximity to moving vehicles.
+Kids are regularly playing in close proximity to moving vehicles in neighborhood streets.
 You might be eager to come home after work, but that’s no excuse if a child is hit and seriously injured.
 If you hit a child, the likelihood of death is higher than adults.

 It’s been said, and we’ll say it again: be safe, not sorry!